microsoft/vscode-powerquery/README.md

 | powerquery.mEscapeText      | Encode selection as an M text value        |
 | powerquery.mUnescapeText    | Remove M text encoding from selection      |

 A more specialized version of this command will extract the M Document from an entire model.json/dataflow.json document.
 This command requires the active document to be recognized as JSON.
+The result is a new PowerQuery document.

 | Command                            | Label                              |
 | ---------------------------------- | ---------------------------------- |